irsbugs/cmrt/Guidelines for data entry.md

 As well as the Member of Parliament being an *Employee* of their Federal Electoral Division, they may have associates that are also in the CiviCRM *Individual* database.
 For example the secretary of a Member of Parliament.
 This secretary will also have a relationship type of *Employee* with the relevant Federal Electoral Division.

-In CiviCRM performing a search on Organisation - Federal will return:
+In CiviCRM performing a search on *Organisation Government - Federal* will return:

 * Parliament of Australia
 * Federal Electoral Division of Ballarat